 Air Canada Cargo for Dogs

 If you must ship a dog via cargo, you need to contact them directly.
 The online information is so sparse and confusing that we are going to recommend you call them (they say the same thing so it’s a safe bet!).
+Shipping an animal requires a lot of preparation.
 Warning: there are some destinations (Hawaii is the most notable one) that do not allow dogs to fly in cabin, we found the list of destinations here.

 Here too, the fares offered by Air Canada are quite attractive: